Kupferstich-Kabinett, Dresden: Collection

 The collection includes over 500,000 items, only a fraction of which can be exhibited.
 The most renowned artists in the collection include Lucas Cranach the Elder, Albrecht Dürer, Jan van Eyck, Francisco de Goya, Hans Holbein the Younger, Michelangelo, Rembrandt, and Rubens.
 There is also a large number of works by artists with strong connections to Dresden, such as Caspar David Friedrich, Ludwig Richter, Georg Baselitz and Johannes Heisig.
 The collection of Käthe Kollwitz was started in 1898 and now numbers over 200 works from her oeuvre of drawings and graphics.

-Besides the permanent exhibition, the Kupferstichkabinett also hosts regular special exhibitions featuring both its own works and those on loan from other notable museums.
+Besides the permanent exhibition, the Kupferstich-Kabinett also hosts regular special exhibitions featuring both its own works and those on loan from other notable museums.